 The examiner looks for three indicators of impairment in each eye:

-- if the eye cannot follow a moving object smoothly,
+- If the eye cannot follow a moving object smoothly,

-- if jerking is distinct and sustained nystagmus when the eye is at maximum deviation, or
+- If jerking is distinct and sustained nystagmus when the eye is at maximum deviation, or

-- if the angle of onset of jerking is before 45 degrees of center.
+- If the angle of onset of jerking is before 45 degrees of center.

 Walk and Turn

-a subject is required to take nine steps, heel-to-toe, along a straight line.
+A subject is required to take nine steps, heel-to-toe, along a straight line.
 After taking the steps, the suspect must turn on one foot and return in the same manner in the opposite direction.
 The examiner looks for eight indicators of impairment:

 - If the suspect cannot keep balance while listening to the instructions,